japhb/CBOR-Simple/README.md

 Currently known NOT to work:

-  * Encoding 16-bit floats (num16) -- decoding num16 works
+  * Encoding *finite* 16-bit floats (num16); encoding 16-bit NaN and ±Inf, as well as decoding any num16 all work.
+This is a performance tradeoff rather than a technical limitation; detecting whether a finite num32 can be shrunk to 16 bits without losing information is costly and rarely results in space savings except in trivial cases (e.g. Nums containing only small integers).

-  * Special decoding for registered tags other than numbers 0..5, 30, and 55799
+  * Special decoding for registered tags *other than* numbers 0..5, 30, 100, 1004, and 55799.
+The rest are NYI (Not Yet Implemented), but many will be added over time in future releases.

 DATE, DATETIME, INSTANT
 -----------------------